 Consumer Help and Advice

-The Paralegal Profession is now regulated by the PPR but the sector still remains a minefield for the consumer, so this page offers help and advice.
-NALP is here to help you and therefore you can email your queries to us on: firstname.lastname@example.org or phone us on 0845 862 7000 Monday to Friday 9.30-5.30.
+The Paralegal Profession is a minefield for the consumer, so this page offers help and advice.
+NALP is here to help you and therefore you can email your queries to us on: email@example.com or phone us on 0845 862 7000 Monday to Friday 9.30-5.30.

 Because the legal sector is changing quite rapidly there are more and more people who are referring to themselves as 'Paralegals'.
-Paralegals who do not work for solicitors and barristers are now regulated by the PPR (Professional Paralegal Register)
+Paralegals who do not work for solicitors and barristers may offer their services to consumers as individual practitioners.
+Here are a few guidelines to follow if you are a consumer approached by such a person.

-If you are approached by an individual referring to themselves as a 'Paralegal' and they do not work for a solicitor or barrister, then you should ensure that they are a member of a recognised body such as NALP and also registered on the PPR.
-In addition they should have a PPR Practising Certificate.
-You should not accept assistance from anyone purporting to be a Paralegal Professional if they haven't got a practising certificate.
+If you are approached by an individual referring to themselves as a 'Paralegal' and they do not work for a solicitor or barrister, then you should ensure that they are a member of a recognised body such as NALP .
+In addition they should have a NALP Licence to Practice and should also be on the LPR (Licensed Paralegal Register).
+You should not accept assistance from anyone purporting to be a Paralegal Professional if they cannot provide evidence of their membership to a professional body.

 Paralegals can perform a variety of different legal tasks and do not necessarily just work alongside and for solicitors.
 They can work in company legal departments, local authorities, NHS, and even for themselves.
 Paralegals can do almost everything that a solicitor can do with the exception of reserved activities which are still the monopoly of solicitors.
 For example, unless a Paralegal is a Licensed Conveyancer or solicitor, they cannot perform a conveyancing transaction for a client. neither can they apply for a Grant of Probate on behalf of an Executor of a Will after someone dies, although they can advise the Executor himself how to do it.